livecode/livecode-ide/Documentation/guides/Processing Text and Data.md

 set the textStyle of line 2 of field "sample" to "bold"

 It does allow you to search and replace text styles or perform multiple complex changes to the text based on pattern matching.
 Performing a series of changes on the HTMLText in a variable then setting the text of a field once can be quicker than updating the style repeatedly directly on the field.

 Use the **HTML** keyword with the *Drag and Drop* features and the *Clipboard* features to perform conversion of data to and from HTML when exchanging data with other applications.
-For more information see the section on *Drag and Drop* in the chapter *Scripting a User Interface*.
+For more information see the section on *Drag and Drop* in the *Programming a User Interface* guide.

 Use the **RTFText** property and **RTF** keyword to work with the RTF format.

 Use the **unicodeText** property and **Unicode** keyword to work with Unicode.
 For more information see the section on *International Text Support*, above.

 ### URLs

 To encode and decode URLs, use the **URLEncode** and **URLDecode** functions.
 The **URLEncode** function will make text safe to use with a URL – for example it will replace *space* with *+*.
 These functions are particularly useful if you are posting data to a web form using the **POST** command, using the **launch URL** command or sending email using the **revMail** function.
 For more information see the *LiveCode Dictionary*.

 | **Text:**                    | **URL Encoded result:**              |
 |------------------------------|--------------------------------------|